jcm0905/CS544/README.md

 echo "Created a file for testing this program..." > test_file
 ```

 ## Running the Project

-1. Open 2 terminals: one for client and one for server
+1. Open 2 terminals: one for the client and one for the server

+2. Navigate to the main project folder in both terminals: FTPQUIC

-2. Activate the Python Virtual Environment on both terminals
+4. Activate the Python Virtual Environment in both terminals
 ```sh
 source venv/bin/activate
 ```

-3. Start the server
+3. Start the server in one terminal
 ```sh
 python3 file_transfer.py server
 ```

-4. Run the client
+4. Run the client in the other terminal

+Be sure to replace <filename> with the name of the actual file to be sent
 ```sh
 python3 file_transfer.py client -f <filename>
 ```

 The server will continue to run, and you can keep running the client by executing the same command in (4) to continue transferring different files to the server.

-5. When finished, exit the Python Virtual Environment on both terminals
+5. When finished, exit the Python Virtual Environment in both terminals
 ```sh
 deactivate
 ```